zsteig/dotslashwatch-page/content/pages/index.md

       ./watch
     subtitle: >-
       Many quartz watches do their best to hide away any electronic components from view.
-      The design concept for this watch was to embrace those digital components instead, taking inspiration from command-line interfaces and other computer hardware.
+      The design concept for this watch was to embrace those digital components instead, taking inspiration from command-line interfaces and computer hardware.
     styles:
       self:
         height: auto